RifaiM/CodeRoots/README.md

 DevDojo

 DevDojo is an interactive web learning platform designed to guide beginners through the fundamentals of web development.
-The project is built with HTML, CSS, and JavaScript and aims to make coding concepts more engaging through hands-on lessons, quizzes, and interactive content.
+The project is built with HTML, CSS, and JavaScript and aims to make coding concepts more engaging through hands-on lessons and interactive content.

 ✨ Features